Does a truly cross-platform development even exist? Having your app work anywhere and everywhere sounds amazing but is it feasible?

 Cross-platform development is a branch of software development that focuses on the creation of applications that work the same way across different platforms.
 You can launch them from any smartphone or desktop regardless of the operating system.
 The program can be considered cross-platform if it runs of as few as two platforms or as many as all of them.
 Needless to say, when clients order software development they understandably want as many supported platforms as possible.

-That’s why many developers are very skeptical about it.
-It does indeed have its drawbacks.
-The capabilities of these applications are limited.
-Features and design are often sacrificed to maintain cross-platform implementation.
+This is the reason why many developers are to this day very skeptical about the practice.
+Such apps do indeed have their drawbacks.
+The capabilities of these applications can be limited.
+Features and design elements are also often sacrificed to maintain cross-platform implementation.

 Out of all approaches, this one resembles native development the most.
-The logic is done on object-oriented language C#, while the UI is written on XAML.
-It’s handy when you need to create an application quickly and the user interface is not a big concern.
-It has all the capabilities of .NET Core, but the advantages of this tool stop there.
+The logic is coded on the object-oriented language C#, while the UI is written on XAML.
+It’s handy when you need to create an application quickly and a flashy user interface is not the main priority.
+It has all the capabilities of .NET Core, but the substantial advantages of this tool stop there.
 Xamarin used to have so much potential that Microsoft bought it.
-Despite that, the support didn’t improve.
+Despite that, the support didn’t improve in the slightest.
 The drawbacks that were there at launch are still there to this day.
 And there are plenty of them:

 Use Xamarin when: